Erik-Donath/Sodium/README.md

 # Sodium
-An small x86 Operating System which uses multiboot2 and the grub bootloader.
+An small x86 Operating System which uses multiboot2 and the grub bootloader.<br>
 Warning: This Sytem is still in early development.
 Many things can (and propatly will) go wrong.

 ## Build & Run